isaackinyili/shooting-star/README.md

 After you submit, I will create a seperate branch for every member's code, and then we shall review the code together the next time we meet.
 Before then, I will have commented on everyone's code with any changes or improvements they need to make.

 Thank you and hope to see your work soon.

+I have added two files.
+I have used HTML canvas element as the container for my javascript graphics I have succeded in drawing different shapes including circle,triangle and a square The javascript draw() method was UNABLE to work in order to animate(Make my shape to move) my shapes Kindly assist me.